What you need to know about the COVID-19 vaccines

 Not a North Carolina resident?

-Your state may have different eligibility groups or phases.
-You can use the tool below to find your state health department's COVID-19 vaccine groups.
-Or use the tool to find vaccine locations in your state.
+Your state may have different vaccine information available.
+You can use the tool below to find your state health department's COVID-19 vaccine resources and vaccine appointments in your state.

 Getting the vaccine is as easy as...